westonkl/InterviewPrep/README.md

 ## Purpose of this guide:

 This guide is intended to provide short info snippets on a variety of coding topics and the interview process.
-- I would suggest using the book Cracking the Coding Interview
+I have attempted to shorten guides to provide a quick studying experience, but some topics deserve a deeper dive through links provided to become a better programmer.

 ---------------------------------